nicotakenotice/box-shadow/README.md

 Navigate to [`localhost:4300`](http://localhost:4300).
 The app will automatically reload if you change any of the source files.

 By default, the server will only respond to requests from `localhost`.
 To allow connections from other computers, edit the `sirv` command in `package.json` to include the option `--host 0.0.0.0`.

+## Build
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `docs` directory, ready to be published.